laberning/openrowingmonitor/docs/backlog.md

 ## Soon

-* add support for ANT+ heart rate monitors with USB dongles
 * add an option to the installation script to directly attach a touchscreen to the Raspberry Pi and automatically show WebUI on this in kiosk mode
 * validate FTMS with more training applications and harden implementation (i.e. Holofit and Coxswain)
 * record a longer rowing session and analyze two encountered problems: 1) rarely the stroke rate doubles for a short duration (might be a problem with stroke detection when measurements are imprecise), 2) in one occasion the measured power jumped to a very high value after a break (40000 watts)